128technology/docs/docs/config_ha.md

 ```

 ## Configuring Redundancy Groups
 Redundancy groups are sets of interfaces that _share fate_, such that if one of the interfaces in the group fails, leadership of all interfaces in the group will be relinquished to the counterpart node in the router.
-Redundancy groups are required when the two nodes in a router do not have a fabric interface between them; otherwise, you could end up in a situation where the active LAN interface is on node 1 and the active WAN interface is on node 2, with no way to transit packets from node 1 to node 2.
+Redundancy groups are required when the two nodes in a router do not have a fabric interface between them.
+If this were the case, the potential exists for a situation where the active LAN interface is on node 1 and the active WAN interface is on node 2, with no way to transmit packets from node 1 to node 2.

 While redundancy groups are most commonly found in legacy deployments (i.e., those that predate 128 Technology's introduction of the fabric interface), they are still useful in simple HA deployments.
 Furthermore, the redundancy group affords administrators the ability to assert a preference for which node is active in an HA pair in the "sunny day" scenario where no interfaces are administratively or operationally down.

-Generally, you will configure two nodes that each has a set of forwarding interfaces (for illustrative purposes, assume an interface on an internal network named _lan_ and an interface on an external network named _wan_).
-Each node will require a _redundancy-group_ that contains its pair of internal and external interfaces, as is seen in the following example:
+Generally, you will configure two nodes that each have a set of forwarding interfaces (for illustrative purposes, assume an interface on an internal network named _lan_ and an interface on an external network named _wan_).
+Each node requires a _redundancy-group_ that containing a pair of internal and external interfaces, as is seen in the following example:

 ```
 redundancy-group      grp-node1